Links to the Past

 American Legion Post 714 (Click image to enlarge)

 Representing the NAACP, Burke was also concerned with fair housing practices, criminal justice and benefits for African American Veterans.
-When he perceived that African American Veterans were not welcome at local Veteran’s establishments, he formed American Legion Post 714 in Marietta.
+When he perceived that African American Veterans were not welcome to join local Veteran’s establishments, he formed American Legion Post 714 in Marietta.
 Post 714 welcomed all Veterans regardless of race or gender!
-Post was active in civic projects in Marietta, often donating time and funds to worthy causes.
+For over two decades Post 714 was active in civic projects in Marietta, donating time and funds to many worthy causes.

-There are still those in Marietta who remember that Johnny Burke gave them their first haircut.
-The Johnnie Burke Barber Shop had a mixed race clientele from the beginning.
-Some Marietta’s citizens, both black and white fondly remember getting their first haircut at Johnnie Burke’s Barber Shop.
-Located near the business center of Marietta at #4 Tiber Way, Saturdays were a very busy time.
-People from around Washington County would come to town to do their shopping.
-Typically men would go the barber shop while women would go to grocery stores and other various shops.
-Johnnie Burke’s Barber shop was the hub of social activity on Saturdays.
-There were constant discussions about jobs, sports and other news about African Americans that were not covered by mainstream media.
+Johnnie Burke's Barber Shop had a mixed race clientele from the very beginning.
+Some of Marietta’s citizens, both black and white fondly remember getting their first haircut at Johnnie Burke’s Barber Shop.
+Located in the business center of Marietta at #4 Tiber Way, Saturdays were especially busy days.
+People from around Washington County, Ohio would come to town to do their shopping.
+Typically men would visit the barber shop while women would shop at grocery stores and other establishments.
+Besides cutting hair, Johnnie Burke’s Barber shop was hub of social activity!
+There were constant discussions about politics, jobs, sports and other news concerning African Americans that were generally not covered by mainstream media.

 johncburkearticle.jpg